THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 San Diego Cruise Parking

 If you do not need a hotel for your cruise but you are bringing your car, there are a number of San Diego Cruise Parking options.

 San Diego Cruise Port is rather unusual because it does not have a dedicated parking lot.
 Therefore you have to do a bit of research to find out what the best parking options are when you sail on a cruise out of San Diego.

 Many of the parking options are advertised as airport parking.
 The Cruise Port and the Airport are not too far away from each other.
 Some options have a shuttle to the cruise port, but not all do.
 So be careful to factor this in if you are booking one which is not walking distance, as most aren’t.

-Wally Park is located approximately a 10 minute shuttle ride from the port.
-If you book though Park Sleep Fly rates start at $13.95 per day for an uncovered parking lot.
+Wally Park is located approximately a 10-minute shuttle ride from the port.
+If you book through Park Sleep Fly rates start at $13.95 per day for an uncovered parking lot.
 Covered and valet parking are also available.

 Aladdin Parking is bookable through Park Sleep Fly is close to both the airport and cruise port.
 This is a more pricey option at $16 per day.
 However, this is for covered car parking.

 One of the best options is to get the parking only option at the